natemwilson1/imdb-top250/README.md

 # imdb-top250
-Scrapes IMDB top 250 movie list and creates a csv file as well as a graph.
+Scrapes IMDB top 250 movie list and creates a csv file as well as a bar plot.